zjwegert/GridapTopOpt.jl/README.md

   * &#9745; Test inverter mechanism problem with analytic adjoint.
 Edit: See discussion below.
   * &#9745; Compare to ray integrals for multi-material ([Paper](https://doi.org/10.1051/cocv/2013076)) and additive manufacturing ([Paper](https://doi.org/10.1051/m2an/2019056)) problems.
 Edit: We cannot use AD for these.
 Related to discussion below.
 - [ ] Implement HPM ([Paper](https://doi.org/10.1007/s00158-023-03663-0))
-- [x] Implement `NonlinearFEStateSpace` - still need to do further testing on AD.
+- [x] Implement `NonlinearFEStateMap` - still need to do further testing on AD.

 ## Future work (not this paper)
 - [ ] Implement CutFEM in serial using GridapEmbedded.